joelkoszorus/SIEM-System/README.md

 ### Tools Used

-- Elasticstack (Elasticsearch, Logstash, and Kibana) was the primary SIEM system used for log ingestion and analysis.
+- Elasticstack (Elasticsearch, Logstash, and Kibana) was the primary SIEM tool used for log ingestion and analysis.
-- Raspberry Pi 4 was utilized as my local server used for on-premises deployment.
+- Raspberry Pi 4 was utilized as my local server for an on-premises deployment.
-- Ubuntu Server 24.04 was the primary operating system which ran the SIEM system.
+- Ubuntu Server 24.04 was the primary operating system which the SIEM system was configured.

 ## Documentation